reimagined/resolve/docs/api-reference.md

 ### HTTP API

-ReSolve provides a standard HTTP API that allows you to send aggregate commands, and query Read and View Models.
+ReSolve provides a standard HTTP API that allows you to send aggregate aggregate, and query Read and View Models.

 #### Read Model API